 If SPDK is run with PCI access disabled it won't detect any PCI devices.
 This includes primarily NVMe and IOAT devices.
 Also, the VFIO and UIO kernel modules are not required in this mode.

-If blacklist is used, then all devices with the provided PCI address will be ignored.
-If a whitelist is used, only whitelisted devices will be probed.
+If blocked list is used, then all devices with the provided PCI address will be ignored.
+If an allowed list is used, only allowed devices will be probed.

 By default, each DPDK-based application tries to remove any orphaned hugetlbfs files during its initialization.
 This option removes hugetlbfs files of the current process as soon as they're created, but is not compatible with